nioc/web-music-player/API.md

 GET /server/api/users/:id
 ````
 The API returns:
-- 200 with user's profile,
+- 200 with user's public profile,
+- 401 if authorization token is missing or invalid,
+- 403 if requester is not granted to manage users and is requesting another user profile,
 - 404 if user is unknown.

 #### Update user's profile
 ````
 PUT /server/api/users/:id
 ````
-The body request must include user in JSON.
+The body request must include user public profile in JSON.

 The API returns:
-- 200 with updated user's profile,
+- 200 with updated user's public profile,
 - 400 if user identifier is omitted or if user in request body is not valid,
+- 401 if authorization token is missing or invalid,
+- 403 if requester is not granted to manage users and is updating another user profile,
 - 404 if user is unknown,
 - 500 if there is an error during update process.